 - Proyecto Salud, a joint project of CORE/El Centro and Aurora Walker's Point Community Clinic

 Proyecto Salud - Moving Towards a Healthier Community is a collaborative project of CORE/El Centro, a natural healing center, and Aurora Walker's Point Community Clinic in Milwaukee.
-Proyecto Salud's activities include an innovative health promoter program, the creation and support of the Milwaukee Latino Health Coalition, and collaborations with many health-related organizations in the Milwaukee area.
+Activities include an innovative health promoter program, the creation and support of the Milwaukee Latino Health Coalition, and collaborations with many health-related organizations in the Milwaukee area.
+Program Summary (PDF)

 - Health Literacy Initiative